WeblateOrg/weblate/docs/user/files.rst

    :ref:`formats`

-The uploaded file is merged to current the translation, overwriting existing entries by default (this can be changed in the upload dialog).
+The uploaded file is merged to update the translation, overwriting existing entries by default (this can be turned off or on in the upload dialog).

 Import methods
 ++++++++++++++

-You can choose how imported strings will be merged out of following options:
+These are the choices presented when uploading translation files:

 Add as translation
-    Imported translations are added as translation.
-This is most usual and default behavior.
+    Imported translations are added as translations.
+This is the most common usecase, and the default behavior.
-Add as a suggestion
+Add as suggestion
-    Imported translations are added as suggestions, do this when you want to review imported strings.
+    Imported translations are added as suggestions, do this when you want your uploaded strings reviewed.
-Add as translation needing review
+Add as needing review
     Imported translations are added as translations needing review.
-This can be useful for review as well.
+This can be useful when you want translations to be used, but also reviewed.

-Additionally, when adding as a translation, you can choose whether to overwrite already translated strings or not or how to handle strings needing review in imported file.
+There is also an option for how to handle strings needing review in the imported file.

 .. image:: /images/export-import.png